atitsbest/resume/CV.md

 ### Java-/TypeScript

-- Programmed JavaScript for around 15 years now...
+- Programmed JavaScript for around 15 years now...did "object-orientation" in JS, prototype-orientation, functional programming.
 - Campaigned that JavaScript is not suited for medium to large scale programs.
 Never was intended to be.
 Typescript is.

 ### CSS